Belnem House Bonaire

 • Pebble, gravel and sand beaches

-Discover the island's most beautiful beaches
+Discover Bonaires most beautiful beaches

 Not so keen on mass tourism, high-rise buildings and artificial sand beaches?
 Good, because you certainly won't encounter that on Bonaire.
 Instead, you will find a rugged, unspoilt coast with beautiful natural beaches.
 Besides sandy beaches, Bonaire also has coral and rocky beaches.
 In total, there are more than 20 beaches, each with its own unique characteristics.
 On some of them it's see and be seen, while others are quiet and popular with families with children.
 There is something for everyone!